31 Best Event Management Software in 2026

 Selection Criteria

-We’ve vetted each event management platform by analyzing extensive customer reviews and testimonials on popular platforms like G2, Capterra, Gartner, and beyond.
+We vetted each event management platform and event organiser software in this list by analyzing extensive customer reviews and testimonials on popular platforms like G2, Capterra, Gartner, and beyond.

 And for each software, we’ve gauged multiple parameters, because price alone shouldn’t drive your decision, as our Sales Director Stephany Kaprielian warns: